MarcL/marclittlemore.com/src/posts/2021/04-april/2021-04-22-lessons-learned-30-days-writing.md

 I was inspired by the [#ship30for30](https://ship30for30.com/) community I'd seen on Twitter.
 The hashtags were appearing daily and I thought a writing habit would be good to start and could be a useful tool to clarify my thinking.

-Here's are some of the lessons I learned after my [writing 30 articles](/articles) experiment was over.
+Here are some of the lessons I learned after my [30 days of writing](/articles) experiment was over.

 ## It took more than 30 days